opencoff/ovpn-tool/README.md

 * `.Port` - OpenVPN server port number provided when server certificate was created

+## Getting the DB Password from the Environment
+All command support the option to get the password from the environment variable of user's choice.
+This capability is helpful to automate certain operations - but is **NOT recommended** from a good security practice perspective.

+If you do choose to use this feature, please remember to turn-off shell history otherwise your history will hold a permanent record of your DB password.

 # Development Notes
 If you wish to hack on this, notes here might be useful.